wagesj45/gray-duck-mail/code-documentation/EasyMailDiscussion.Web.Models/EditContactModel/README.md

 EditContactModel Class
 ======================

-[Missing &lt;summary> documentation for "T:EasyMailDiscussion.Web.Models.EditContactModel"]
+A data model for the edit contact page.

 Inheritance Hierarchy